Dr-Passmore/hobby-blog/blog/2023-12-13-Azure-Static-Site-Falmouth-Allotments.md

 To gracefully transition from a broken WordPress site, we are creating two Azure Static Web Apps, a development site and a production site.
 The existing DNS will be updated to point to the production Static Web App, where visitors will be greeted with a "Website Under Construction" message.

-The development site enables the full website solution to be tested before updating the pipeline to push to production.
+The development site enables the complete website solution to be tested before updating the pipeline to push to production.

 ```terraform
 # Development site